Table of Contents

 - Try mangrove kayaking in Mayabunder and sail through dense forests of mangrove and spot exotic birds and rare plants.

 Places to visit in Andaman & Nicobar

 There are many places to visit in Port Blair and other islands of the region.
-Visit the forests, islands, and beaches of Andaman & Nicobar Islands for a complete Andaman & Nicobar trip.
+Visit the forests, islands, and beaches of the Andaman & Nicobar Islands for a complete experience.

 Cellular Jail – Also known as Kala Pani, this historical prison is located in Port Blair.
 It was constructed by the British army to exile political prisoners after the revolt of 1857.
 You can explore the memorial museum housing photographs, memorabilia, and statues of freedom fighters.
 The premises also host a light and sound show.

 North Bay Island – This is a scenic island off Port Blair, known for beautiful coral reefs and water sports.
 Try snorkelling, scuba diving, glass boat rides, sea walking etc. You have to take a ferry to reach the island.

 Mount Harriet National Park – Of all nine national parks in Andaman and Nicobar, Mount Harriet is the most popular and most easily accessible.
 It’s located in Ferrargunj district, off Port Blair city and boasts the third highest peak of the territory.
 The vast natural enclave is home to many rare and endangered species of birds and animals.

 Chidiya Tapu – Also known as “Bird Island”, this is a picturesque locate, sitting 25KM from Port Blair.
 Along with bird watching, you can also do pearl hunting, boating, scuba diving, snorkelling etc. The island is also famous for its most unforgettable sunset and sunrise views.